Determining what controls Verbascum prevalence

 Since 2012, Verbascum has been systematically and thoroughly sprayed across the whole of the Reserve.
 Data similar to that for the trial patch above is therefore available, and shown below.

 Regression of annual chemical volume required against summer rainfall for the whole Reserve.
 The regression line is fitted for 2012 to 2015 only.
-The volume for 2015 falls below this line and that for 2016 deviates from it even further (see discussion below)
+The volume for 2015 falls below this line and those for 2016 and 2017 deviate from it even further (see discussion below)

 In this case, the regression is fitted to the four years of observations from 2012 to 2015, resulting in a regression coefficient of 0.92 and an rms of 100 L (16% of the average annual volume sprayed).
 Even though the 2015 data is included in the regression, it falls below the fitted line (by 176 L, or 19%).
 If it is excluded an even better regression is obtained (not shown; regression coefficient of 1.000 and an rms of 10 L) and the 2015 point falls even further below the line.

-The 2016 volume sprayed falls even further below the regression line than the 2015 volume (by 390 L, or 48%) a value that far exceeds the average deviation for previous years (the rms, 100 L) and is very unlikely to be a random result.
+The 2016 volume sprayed falls even further below the regression line than the 2015 volume (by 390 L, or 48%) as does that for 2017 (by 279 L, or 82%).
+These deviations from the straight line far exceed the average deviation for previous years (the rms, 100 L) and is very unlikely to be a random result.

-This suggests that negative deviations from the fitted line are indeed evidence for the effectiveness of spraying on Verbascum control, because there were no abnormal weather conditions in 2015 or 2016 to cause a decrease in Verbascum prevalence and therefore volume required.
-The observation that the deviation increased from 2015 to 2016 supports the hypothesis that this is evidence for a systematic decline in Verbascum prevalence and that this is likely to be a result of our spraying efforts.
+The results for the whole Reserve are similar to those for the smaller patch.
+The observation that the deviation from the volume expected from the straight line relationship increased systematically from 2015 to 2017 supports the hypothesis that this is evidence for a systematic decline in Verbascum prevalence and that this is likely to be a result of our spraying efforts.

 Why should the Reserve as a whole show evidence for Verbascum response to spraying before the trial patch?